 Reason #9: You're picking photos that are not worthy

-Reason # 10: You're simply not inspired
+Reason # 10: You’re not inspired

 Conclusion

-Here is one of my better HDR Photos I took years ago.
-What's interesting is like mentioned in Reason #9, I always went back to this same day of shots hoping I could find more great photos, but this was the only shot that ever turned out any good, everything else sucked despite it being the same weather and the same location.
+Here is one of the better HDR photos I took years ago.
+What’s interesting is like mentioned in Reason #9, I always went back to this same day of shots hoping I could find more great photos, but this was the only shot that ever turned out any good, everything else sucked despite it being the same weather and the same location.
 I was just in the perfect place at the perfect time.

 Camera: Canon 5Dmkii